Owen Livesey: Professional grappling career

+2021–2022

-Owen has found success in Brazilian jiu-jitsu and wrestling competition, first competing for Polaris Pro Grappling at Polaris 18 on November 27, 2021, defeating Max Bickerton on the preliminary card.
-He returned at the promotion's next event on March 26, 2022 to compete against Freddie Vosgrone.
+Owen has found success in submission wrestling, first competing for Polaris Pro Grappling at Polaris 18 on 27 November 2021, defeating Max Bickerton on the preliminary card.
+He returned at the promotion's next event on 26 March 2022 to compete against Freddie Vosgrone.
 Livesey won a unanimous decision against Vosgrone on the main card.

-On May 21, 2022, Livesey competed won a unanimous decision against Michael Pixley at Grapplefest 12.
-He was then invited to return to Polaris to compete at Polaris 21 against ADCC veteran Josh Hinger on September 24, 2022.
+On 21 May 2022 Livesey competed won a unanimous decision against Michael Pixley at Grapplefest 12.
+He was then invited to return to Polaris to compete at Polaris 21 against ADCC veteran Josh Hinger on 24 September 2022.